Student Attendance

 Student Absence Due to Vacations and Family Trips

 While removing students from school for vacation is generally discouraged, the District recognizes that family vacations are important.
 Parents are strongly urged to coordinate travel plans and other such activities with school vacations.
-All family trips are considered unexcused absences and can lead to further intervention support.
-It must be realized that some classroom experiences cannot be repeated for students who are absent.
+All family trips are considered unexcused absences.
+We ask that parents/guardians consider that there are some classroom experiences that cannot be repeated for students who are absent.

 Whenever possible, early notification is appreciated.
 Arrangements should be made with the attendance office, principal, and teachers so that the reason for the absence and plans for keeping up with school work are known.

 In the event students are taken out of school, specific assignments replicating classroom instruction will not be assigned by the teacher before or during the absence.
-General academic activities such as keeping a journal and reading books while on vacation are almost always beneficial activities.
-If assignments are provided upon return to school, a timetable for making up missed work will be developed with the student after he or she has returned.
+General academic activities, such as keeping a journal and reading books while on vacation, may be recommended.
+If assignments are provided upon return to school, a timetable for making up missed work will be developed with the student after they have returned.

-Any vacation or family trip exceeding ten (10) consecutive school days during a school year shall result in the student being unenrolled.
+Any vacation or family trip exceeding fifteen (15) consecutive school days during a school year shall result in the student being unenrolled.
 Upon return to school, a parent or guardian must re-enroll the student and comply with all registration requirements.
 While every effort will be made to place your child with the teacher they were with prior to unenrollment, this cannot be guaranteed.

 Sign-Out Procedures During the School Day

 The Illinois compulsory attendance law requires all children ages 6-17 to attend school.
-Children below the age of 6 years or above the age of 17 years who are enrolled in grades Kindergarten–12 are also required to attend school while in session during the regular school term.
+Students below the age of 6 years or above the age of 17 years who are enrolled in grades Kindergarten – 12 are also required to attend school while in session during the regular school term.

-Valid cause for absence (Excused Absence) – A child may be absent from school because of illness, mental health, medical appointment, observance of a religious holiday, death in the immediate family, family emergency, and approved school activities.
+Valid cause for absence (Excused Absence) – A child may be absent from school because of illness, mental health, medical appointment, observance of a religious holiday or event, death in the immediate family, family emergency, attendance at a civic event, and approved school activities.

 In the event that a child is absent for the purpose of observing a religious holiday, the absence will be considered excused and the student will be given an equivalent opportunity to make up any examination, study, or work requirement.
 Excessive health-related absences without doctor’s notes are not valid causes for absence.